 To cure or not to cure

-In the podcast, Baughman and Vinkovetsky discussed the definition of curing and the hot debate among growers about this important step.
+In the podcast, Vinkovetsky and Cryo Cure’s Greg Baughman discussed the definition of curing and the hot debate among growers about this important step.

-Notably, Cryo Cure’s patented process drastically truncates the time and space required in the traditional hang dry and curing process.
-Cryo Cure machines not only cut curing time down to as little as 12 hours, but they also eliminate the risk of human error.
+Notably, Cryo Cure’s patented process drastically truncates the time and space required in the traditional hang-dry and curing process.
+Cryo Cure machines cut curing time down to as little as 10 hours while eliminating the risk of human error.

 “A lot of places just don’t… really see that the drying process takes up as much space as it does,” noted Baughman.
 “We’re taking out the guesswork.
 [With Cryo Cure] you just walk right up to the plant and say, it’s ready, and you know exactly what you’re getting.”